1. Will health insurance cover the SoClean?

 The neutralizing pre-wash we send is just fragrance-free dish soap.
 You should use the pre-wash in the same way that you would use dish soap to wash your equipment reservoir, hose and mask.

-3. Will the SoClean equipment cleaner and sanitizer work with my heated humidifier?
+3. Will the SoClean equipment cleaner work with my heated humidifier?

 Yes, there should be no problem with a heated humidifier, which is standard on most equipment machines.